MintyDAO/MintyDAO-contracts/README.md

   40% Locker for voters pool
 )

-7) Add percentReduce for reduce weekly mint percent

 New logic for minter

-1. Total possible emissions is 1% per day
+1. Total possible emissions is 2% per day (14% per week)

 2. 50% (0.5%) is set by team to important
  pools